Vietnamese Tet Flowers, Lucky Plants & Tree Markets

 The first place that I would like to mention is Quang Ba market which is the biggest flower market in the North of Vietnam, where first-hand sellers come here and trading with each other and buyers every day.

-Hoang Hoa Tham road
+Hoang Hoa Tham Road

-Also referred to as Bonsai Street, this pretty street of Hanoi is about 3 km long.
+Also referred to as Bonsai Street, this pretty street of is about 3 km long.
 It starts from Phan Dinh Phung Street and extends to Buoi market Most Hanoians will pay a visit here to choose flowers and plants for Tet.

 This street holds an ancient traditional ornamental plant fair every month, and it becomes a hotspot before Tet, when many sellers will sell flowers all day long.